derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-03/04/2026 16:38:42 : 3 Database Admins walked into a NoSQL bar.
+04/04/2026 16:34:30 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Complaining about the lack of smoking shelters, the nicotine addicted Python programmers said there ought to be 'spaces for tabs'.
+There are 10 types of people: those who understand binary and those who don't.
 <!-- replace-with-joke ends -->